Tessa (rapper): Early life

 Tessa was born on 8 September 1997 and grew up with her mother in Greve, Zealand.
 Tessa's mother was diagnosed with breast cancer when Tessa was 9 years old, and they subsequently moved to Nørreby on Funen for quieter surroundings.
 Tessa was bullied at the new school.
 Called 'Tessa' by her mother throughout her life, she only became aware of her "real" name (Theresa Ann) as a young teenager.
 As a young teenager, she was inspired by the Danish rapper Natasja and the Trinidadian rapper Nicki Minaj, and she taught herself English and to rap by rapping American rap songs.
 In 2012, as a 15-year-old, Tessa committed a shoplifting in Odense, and she subsequently traveled to Copenhagen, where she moved in with her father in Askerød.
 She subsequently also committed shoplifting in a shopping center in Malmö, and then chose to move away from her father and live on the street.
 Tessa lived on the street in Copenhagen for approximately a year and a half, during which she supported herself by shoplifting and the help of friends and acquaintances.
 At 16, she decided to turn her life around and got an apartment and a job with a cleaning company.
 During her time on the streets, Tessa became a big fan of the Danish rap group, Kaliber, and through Instagram she got in touch with Jesper 'Livid' Helles, a rapper in the group.
 Through Tessa's Instagram profile, Livid saw Tessa's videos of herself miming to various rap songs, including Nicki Minaj, and he invited Tessa to join his project, Urban Grrls (a talent development program for young women in urban music), in early 2019.
 Tessa was among the 25 selected artists who were taught by Karen Mukupa and Jesper 'Livid' Helles.
 During the Urban Grrls process, Livid and Tessa entered into a management contract, and Livid became Tessa's manager.

 On 15 April 2019, Tessa recorded her first freestyle with accompanying video, which was subsequently posted on Instagram, where it went viral.

 Career

 2019

-In June 2019, Tessa released her debut single "Snakker for Lidt", and shortly afterwards she made her live debut at the opening party at the Countdown Stage at Roskilde Festival.
+In June 2019, Tessa released her debut single "Snakker for Meget", and shortly afterwards she made her live debut at the opening party at the Countdown Stage at Roskilde Festival.
 In September 2019, Tessa released her second single "Okay" and her first music video.
 On 15 September, Tessa supported the American rapper Machine Gun Kelly at his concert in Vega in Copenhagen.
 In October 2019, Tessa released the single "Ben", which has been streamed over 9 million times on Spotify (and therefore goes under "Platinum").
 "Ben" was named one of the "25 Danish Songs of the Year" by the music magazine Soundvenue.